raml-org/raml-spec/versions/raml-10/raml-10.md

       queryParameters:
         access_token:
           description: |
              Used to send a valid OAuth 2 access token.
-Do not use together with the "Authorization" header
+Do not use with the "Authorization" header.
           type: string
       responses:
         401:
           description: |
               Bad or expired token.
 This can happen if the user or Dropbox revoked or expired an access token.
-To fix, you should re- authenticate the user.
+To fix, re-authenticate the user.
         403:
           description: |
               Bad OAuth request (wrong consumer key, bad nonce, expired